GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-open-reference/index.md

 ### Step 1: Register the service worker {: #step-1 }

-Extensions register their service worker in the manifest, which only takes a single JavaScript file.
-There's no need to use `navigator.serviceWorker.register()`, like you would in a web app.
-See [Differences between extension and web service workers](tbd) to learn more.

-Create the manifest file in the root of the project and add the following code:
+Create the [manifest][doc-manifest] file in the root of the project and add the following code:

 {% Label %}manifest.json:{% endLabel %}